 For this factor, we combined the following seven indicators:

 Graduation rates: 30%.
 Education experts and college officials generally agree that one of the most important reflections of a college’s quality is its graduation rate.
-(The U.S. Department of Education calls them "helpful indicators of institutional quality.")
+(The U.S. Department of Education calls them “helpful indicators of institutional quality.”)
 Many rankings use the most commonly cited graduation rate statistic — the percentage of freshmen that graduate within six years.
 Yet that rate is based only on first-time, full-time students, meaning it misses a large (and growing) population of students.
-To help address that, this year we used newly available federal data to expand that graduation rate by specifically including the share of students who transferred into a college and earned a degree within six years.
-The included gradation rate is calculated using bachelor's degree-seeking students only.
+To help address that, this year we also used relatively new available federal data to expand that graduation rate by specifically including the share of students who transferred into a college and earned a degree within six years.
+The included graduation rate is calculated using bachelor’s degree-seeking students only.